 These are the terms and conditions upon which The Workwear Group Pty Ltd ABN 82 004 055 387 will quote for, and supply goods and/or services.
 By proceeding to transact with The Workwear Group Pty Ltd the Buyer is deemed:

 In these terms and conditions, unless the context otherwise requires:

 (a) “Australian Consumer Law” means Schedule 2 of the Competition and Consumer Act 2010 (Cth) and the corresponding provisions of State Fair Trading legislation.

-(b) “Buyer” means the Person or Organisation named in the relevant Sales Invoice, Instrument of Agreement or Quotation.
+(b) “Buyer” means the Person or Organisation named as the buyer or purchaser in the relevant Sales Invoice, Instrument of Agreement or Quotation.

 (c) “Business Day” means a day other than a weekend or public holiday in the place which the goods are delivered.

 (d) “Consumer” means a consumer as defined in Schedule 2 of the Competition and Consumer Act 2010 as amended from time to time.

 (e) “Excluded Loss” means:

 (i) in the case of loss or damage resulting from a breach of contract (including any contractual duty of care) loss of revenue; loss of profit; loss or denial of opportunity; loss of access to markets; loss of goodwill; loss of business reputation; loss of data; loss arising from late delivery; loss arising from any business interruption; increased overhead costs and any indirect, remote or unforeseeable loss occasioned by that breach, whether or not in the reasonable contemplation of the Buyer and the Seller at the time of the Quotation, Instrument of Agreement, Sales Invoice or any delivery of goods as being a probable result of the relevant breach; and